spacetelescope/slitlessutils/README.md

 pip install slitlessutils
 ```

-To install the latest develoment version of this repository, please use:
+To install the latest development version of this repository, please use:
 ```
 pip install git+https://github.com/spacetelescope/slitlessutils.git
 ```